Capture Family Tales From Aging Parents

-Have you lost an aging parent and wished you had asked them more questions about their past, your family history, and your childhood.
-Have you dabbled in ancestry and realized that you could have just listened closely to the stories your deceased parents told you and maybe written them down.
-Do not look back!
-Make this New Year the year you collect the stories in your own family plus assist your aging clients by using 10 reminiscence tools, technology, and techniques.
+Have you captured family tales from older family members?
+Or have you lost an aging parent and wished you had asked them more questions about their past, your family history, and your childhood?
+Have you dabbled in ancestry and realized that you could have just listened closely to the stories your deceased parents told you and written them down?

 1. Use empathetic listening.
-This means to make all the messages you are are giving the older person— tone, how fast you speak, how they are sitting- all saying, “I want to listen to them.”
+This means to make all the messages you are giving the older person— tone, how fast you speak, how they are sitting- all say, “I want to listen to you.”

 2. Ask questions that prompt the story but don’t make judgments.
 If there are going to record the family tale, do it in a way that doesn’t distract or stop the older person from talking.

 3. Start somewhere.
 If the elder isn’t going to tell stories on his or her own, start the story and see if they will follow along.”What was a New Years’ Resolution that you made and kept” ” Do you remember your favorite doll ” What was your first day of school like”

 4. Music is just next to memory in the brain shown by Alive Inside So use Alexa, or Spotify, to play 40’s

 and 50’s music or especially the -Simple ways to spark reminiscence when you visit older family members :